This is the multi-page printable view of this section. Click here to print.

 output-format ENDOR_SBOM_OUTPUT_FORMAT Set the SBOM format (json, or xml) (default json).

-package-version-name ENDOR_SBOM_PACKAGE_VERSION_NAME Name of the package version to create an SBOM for.
+package-version-name ENDOR_SBOM_PACKAGE_VERSION_NAME Name of the package version for which you want to generate an SBOM.

-package-version-uuid ENDOR_SBOM_PACKAGE_VERSION_UUID UUID of the package version to create an SBOM for.
+package-version-uuid ENDOR_SBOM_PACKAGE_VERSION_UUID The UUID of the package version for which you want to generate an SBOM.

 timeout ENDOR_SBOM_TIMEOUT Set the timeout for the SBOM generation (default 30s).

-with-vex ENDOR_SBOM_WITH_VEX Also generate the corresponding VEX document.
+with-vex ENDOR_SBOM_WITH_VEX Generate the corresponding VEX document along with the SBOM.

 2.7.2 - import